RodoMark/shoppies/README.md

 # Shoppies
-A film-API app that allows users to search for their favourite films and and nominate them for an award.
+A film-API app that allows users to search for their favourite films and nominate them for an award.

 ## Hosted at
 https://shoppies-alon-codes.herokuapp.com/